ndwarshuis/org-ml/README.md

 ## Terminology

-This package takes several deviations from the original terminology found in `org-element.el`.
-- 'node' is used here to describe a vertex in the parse tree, where 'element' and 'object' are two classes used to describe said vertex (`org-element.el` seems to use 'element' to generally mean 'node' and uses 'object' to further specify)
+- 'node' is a vertex in the parse tree, where 'element' and 'object' are two classes used to describe said vertex
 - 'child' and 'children' are used here instead of 'content' and 'contents'
-- 'branch' is used here instead of 'container'.
-Furthermore, 'leaf' is used to describe the converse of 'branch' (there does not seem to be an equivalent term in `org-element.el`)
-- `org-element.el` uses 'attribute(s)' and 'property(ies)' interchangeably to
-  describe nodes; here only 'property(ies)' is used
+- 'branch' is a node that has or can have other nodes in it (`org-element` mostly uses 'container' to describe these)
+- 'leaf' is a node without other nodes in it (opposite of branch)

 ## Properties